Skip to Content

 Ireland’s fifth Government Road Safety Strategy outlines our road safety priorities for the next decade.

-Guiding this strategy is Vision Zero, Ireland's long-term goal of achieving zero road deaths or serious injuries by 2050.
+Guiding the Road Safety Strategy is Vision Zero, Ireland's goal of achieving zero road deaths or serious injuries by 2050

 Safe Systems Approach